-Copper is one of my absolute favourite elements to add into my fall décor.
+Copper is one of my absolute favourite elements to add to my fall décor.
 It adds warmth and shine and an immediate cozy feeling.
-Instead of adding extra copper elements to the kitchen, I just make sure that I am displaying some of the copper kitchen tools and utensils that we use everyday more prominently.
+Instead of adding extra copper elements to the kitchen, I just make sure that I am displaying some of the copper kitchen tools and utensils that we use every day more prominently.

 Our Kitchen Aid mixer always comes out at this time of year for fall and holiday baking.
 So we leave it on the counter instead of putting it away in between baking sprees!